MichalBan/CppFeaturePlayground/README.md

  - lambdas
  - json handling

-Also some practice on using CMake.
+Also some practice on using CMake and google tests.